beranek1/php-web-analytics/README.md

 # Information about upcoming releases
 ## 0.3 new API
-This version will include a new universal php script called "wa.php" that can be used for both a library for collecting and analysing data.
+This version will include a new universal php script called "wa.php" that can be used as both a library for collecting and analysing data.
 ## 0.4 new page for viewing statistics based on the API
 ## 0.5 merging all classes to one
 ## 1.0